simondhalliday/data_simulations/README.md

 data_simulations
 ================

-This is a large project where a colleage (Andrew Bray) and I are composing simulations of economic models for introductory and intermediate economics courses.
-We hope to provide a variety of models both for 'mainstream' and 'heterodox' economics.
+This is a large project where a colleage (Andrew Bray) and I are composing simulations of data to 'check' economic models that are taught in introductory and intermediate microeconomics.
+Some of the data simulations will have little to do with economic theory, but rather to do with interesting historical data that presents interesting problems for economic theory to explain, such as the various 'hockey stick' graphs that we will be putting here.

-Isoquant Model:
-The first model provided here is a standard isoquant and isocost model based on producer theory based on a constant returns to scale Cobb-Douglas production technology and a linear isocost curve.
+Other simulations will involve data to show students some basic ideas in economic theory, from demand curves based on price and quantity data, to data on industry behavior (in the future).